-- (a) A certificate signed by an authorised officer of the AER stating that a person was recorded as an opt-in customer for a connection point in the opt-in register at a particular time is evidence that the person was registered in that opt-in register at that time. - (b) In this clause - authorised officer, of the AER, means -
+- (1) an AER member; or - (2) a person authorised by the AER to issue certificates under this clause. - (a) A certificate signed by an authorised officer of the AER stating that a person was recorded as an opt-in customer for a connection point in the opt-in register at a particular time is evidence that the person was registered in that opt-in register at that time.